 BIOL 4050H.
 Ecology-Honors.
 An introduction to the study of ecological principles, including population, community, and ecosystem ecology and conservation biology.
 This section is for students participating in the GSW Honors Program.
-(3-3-4) Prerequisites: (BIOL 2108 Minimum Grade: C or BIOL 2108H Minimum Grade: C or BIO 222 Minimum Grade: C) and (CHEM 1212 Minimum Grade: C or CHEM 1212H Minimum Grade: C or CHM 204 Minimum Grade: C)
+(3-3-4) Prerequisites: (BIOL 2108 Minimum Grade: C or BIOL 2108H Minimum Grade: C or BIO 222 Minimum Grade: C) and (CHEM 1212 Minimum Grade: C or CHEM 1212H Minimum Grade: C)